yoyongxuan/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Quick start

+Note that throughout this document, we will often refer to CadetHQ as Address Book whenever appropriate.

 1. Ensure you have Java `17` or above installed in your Computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).